 In the 20 years since that first site I have developed my website skills and knowledge using various platforms, and widened my expertise into the application of social media as a means to reach and engage with a wider audience.

-Finally, I thought it was time I had my own website which is why you find me here.
+After working on websites for so long I thought it was time I had my own which is why you find me here.